 Assessments provide information about student learning, inform instruction, measure the effectiveness of our guaranteed and viable curriculum, measure student learning, and close achievement gaps.
 Assessments are most effective when students and teachers gain information to guide learning.

 PVUSD Assessment platforms:

-- SchoolCity-SchoolCity Inc. is a premier provider of personalized learning solutions to the K-12 assessment platform industry which provides users with meaningful, timely, and easy to read analytic and assessment solutions that inform decisions and increase student achievement.
+- SchoolCity – SchoolCity Inc. is a premier provider of personalized learning solutions to the K-12 assessment platform industry which provides users with meaningful, timely, and easy-to-read analytic and assessment solutions that inform decisions and increase student achievement.
+Learn more about SchoolCity.

-- Revision Assistant-Revision Assistant is a powerful online revision tool for students in middle and high school.
+- Revision Assistant – Revision Assistant is a powerful online revision tool for students in middle and high school.
 It allows for students to submit responses to teacher-assigned writing prompts, receive instant feedback, and share their work and revisions with teachers.
 Learn more about Revision Assistant.

 Our department is also proud to support campuses receiving Title I funding.
-Please click on link for more information on Title I.
+Read more information on Title I.

 The Arizona English Language Learner Assessment (AZELLA) is a standards-based assessment that meets both state and federal requirements to measure students’ English language proficiency.
 AZELLA is used for both placement and reassessment purposes.
 Students who have been identified as second language learners on the Home Language Survey take the AZELLA placement test, and the students’ proficiency scores determine appropriate placement for instruction.
 Students who have been placed into an English language learner program will also take the AZELLA reassessment once per year until they achieve proficiency.
 Students who have scored proficient on the AZELLA are then monitored for two years to help ensure success after their move into a mainstream classroom.